-4. Alternatives to Copper for Disease and Algae Control
+b) Alternatives to Copper for Disease and Algae Control

-Organic producers have fewer alternatives of synthetic chemicals to control diseases.
 Copper has been used for more than a century to control serious diseases in crops such as late blight in tomatoes and fire blight in pears.
 Because the copper products degrade to elemental copper, continued use over time can cause copper to accumulate in soil.
 If used improperly or to excess, copper can be toxic to aquatic life and wildlife.

 Alternative materials are not yet available to address the many diseases and crops on which copper is used.
 Targeted research is needed to identify management practices and less toxic alternative materials for a wide range of crops.
-More research is needed on many of the crop/disease combinations.
+More research is needed on many of the crop/disease combinations, including: